zohaibAsif-tes/grpc-shop-management-system/Readme.txt

-Step 1: command to run server:
+-Command to run server:

-	make server
+	make run-server

-Step 2: command to run client:
+-Command to run client:

-	make client
+	make run-client

-A simple grpc service that takes customer's name and list of products as request and generates a bill as a response.
+-A simple grpc service that takes customer's name and list of products as request and generates a bill as a response.

 generateBill---------------------------------request-----------------------------------
 {